apache/spark/docs/sql-ref-syntax-qry-select-setops.md

 {% endhighlight %}

 ### INTERSECT and INTERSECT ALL
-`INTERSECT` and `INTERSECT ALL` return the rows that are found in both relations. `INTERSECT` takes only distinct rows while `INTERSECT ALL` does not remove duplicates.
+`INTERSECT` and `INTERSECT ALL` return the rows that are found in both relations. `INTERSECT` takes only distinct rows while `INTERSECT ALL` does not remove duplicates from the result rows.

 #### Syntax
 {% highlight sql %}